LaraTunc/wcd-3-docker/README.md

 Follow these steps to set up and run the project:

-1. Navigate to the "ansible" directory using the command:
+1. **Navigate to the "ansible" directory**

 ```sh
 cd ansible
 ```

+2.  **Install Ansible**

+    Ensure Ansible is installed on your system.
+If not, you can follow the official [Ansible Installation Guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).

+3.  **Execute the Ansible playbook**
-2. Execute the Ansible playbook (setup.yml) to create essential AWS infrastructure components, including a VPC, public subnet, IGW, route table, security group, and an EC2 instance in your AWS profile.
+    Create essential AWS infrastructure components, including a VPC, public subnet, IGW, route table, security group, and an EC2 instance in your AWS profile.
 Ensure Ansible is installed before running this command.

 ```sh
 ansible-playbook setup.yml
 ```

-3. Retrieve the Public IPv4 address of the newly created EC2 instance in your AWS account.
+4. **Retrieve the Public IPv4 address of EC2**
    The instance should be named my_ec2.

+5. **Run on Browser**
-4. Open your web browser and enter the following URL, replacing <public-ipv4-address-of-your-instance> with the actual Public IPv4 address of your EC2 instance:
+   Open your web browser and enter the following URL, replacing <public-ipv4-address-of-your-instance> with the actual Public IPv4 address of your EC2 instance:
    `http://<public-ipv4-address-of-your-instance>:3000`

+6. **Voila 🎉**
-5. You should see a simple React application with the message Lara's React App.
+   You should see a simple React application with the message Lara's React App.

 <img src="/public/app_screenshot.png" height=250>

+7. **Destroy**
-6. To tear down the provisioned resources, run the following Ansible playbook (destroy.yml).
+   To tear down the provisioned resources, run the following Ansible playbook (destroy.yml).
 Make sure to replace the resource IDs with your own:

 ```sh
 ansible-playbook destroy.yml